ghb24/NECI_STABLE/docs/pages/tutorials/basic_use.md

 ## Anatomy of an Input File

-In order to run a NECI calculation, we must create an input file (extension `.inp`).
+In order to run a NECI calculation, we must create an input file.
 Here is an example for the FCIDUMP file provided, called `n2_neci.inp`.
 ```
 # comments are given like this
 ( or like this